Autism and Challenging Behaviour Part Seven – How to stop an autistic child from taking their clothes off in public. Some great tips!

 Autism and Challenging Behavior

-As regular readers of AutismTalk and this blog know we are very interested in discussing how people with autism and ASD and their caregivers have managed to deal with the myriad of social situations which can be generated by the interaction of autistic people with the world.
+As regular readers of this blog know, we are very interested in discussing how autistic young and their caregivers have managed to deal with the myriad of social situations which the interaction of autistic people with the world can generate.

-One of those issues which frequently comes up is that of taking off clothes in unsuitable places.
+One of those issues frequently comes up is taking off clothes in unsuitable places.
 Indeed there is quite a famous autism meme on the internet which reminds its readers “Not to be surprised if someone appears in the nude in this house” or words to that effect.

-Our son, I’ll be honest, while happy to wear clothes does like taking them off for serious activities like playing on the iPad or watching science fiction on the TV.
-It normally takes him around 30 minutes before he has removed at least one garment after returning from school or a trip at the weekend.
+I’ll be honest: While our son is happy to wear clothes, he does like taking them off for serious activities like playing on the iPad or watching science fiction on TV.
+It normally takes him around 30 minutes before he has removed at least one garment after returning from school or a weekend trip.

-That being said he never takes his clothes off at school unlike a number of his fellow students, according to the teachers at his unit .
-Indeed over the last few weeks he has on a couple of occasions asked if we could put some back on.
+According to the teachers at his unit, he never takes his clothes off at school, unlike a number of his fellow students.
+Indeed, over the last few weeks, he has asked if we could put some back on on a couple of occasions.

-I’d say it is for John a minor issue but for others this is very much not the case.
-Indeed most people who see him after stripping know him well and are relaxed about it.
-It would be great if we could hear from others about their experiences in this area.
+I’d say it is, for John, a minor issue, but for others, this is very much not the case.
+Indeed, most people who see him after stripping know him well and are relaxed.
+It would be great to hear from others about their experiences in this area.
 It would be useful if you could think in terms of some of the following questions:-

 a) Do you have a problem with a child with autism taking off their clothes?